tobiaswx/asn-qrcode-generator/README.md

 # QR Code Label Generator for Paperless-ngx

 A Go application for generating PDF sheets of QR code labels for [Paperless-ngx](https://github.com/paperless-ngx/paperless-ngx) ASN (Archive Serial Number) labels.
-Designed for Avery L4731REV-25 label sheets, this tool helps you create physical labels for your document management system.
+Designed for Avery L4731REV-25 and compatible label sheets (see Label Sheet Specifications for a complete list), this tool helps you create physical labels for your document management system.
 It can be used both as a CLI application and as a HTTP server.

 ## Features

 - Generates QR codes for Paperless-ngx ASNs with customizable prefixes
 - Perfect for creating physical labels for your paper documents before scanning
-- Supports Avery L4731REV-25 label sheets (189 labels per page, 7×27 grid)
+- Supports multiple label sheet formats including Avery L4731REV-25 and HERMA 10001 (189 labels per page, 7×27 grid)
 - Can be run as a CLI tool or HTTP server
 - Configurable number format with leading zeros
 - Debug mode with visible label borders